Health Needs and Medication

 We want all children with any type of medical condition to be properly supported so that they have full access to education, including school trips and physical education.
 We will always endeavour to consult pupils and parents plus health and social care professionals to ensure that the needs of children with medical conditions are effectively supported.

 In order to do this, the school will need to be informed of more long term Medical Needs either when a child first starts school or as & when a medical issue arises.
-Parents will need to fill in a Health Care Plan Form.
+Parents will need to fill in a Health Care Plan Form which can be found below.

 We will carry out an annual update of healthcare plans held in school for all children with medical needs in the first week of the autumn term, but if there are any changes to your child’s current health care plan in school, then we would be very grateful if you could complete the above form & return to school as soon as possible with an update of your child’s medical needs.